Bylaws of the Faculty of the College of Science

 Section 4.
 Committee Reports

-Committees are expected to periodically report their progress to the Faculty.
+Committees are expected to report at least annually to the Faculty.
 The report may be distributed in paper form, by electronic mail, or by notifying faculty of an online source for the report.
 Any Faculty committee may be required by majority vote of the Faculty to report to it at a specified later meeting any matter referred by action of the Faculty to that committee.
 Upon receipt of its report, the committee may be discharged of further responsibility for the matter by majority vote of the Faculty.

 Section 5.
 Standing Committee Composition and Charges

 The Faculty of COS may create additional standing committees to those described below.
-Currently, standing committees shall include the following:
+Standing committees shall include the following:

 Curriculum Committee — The principal tasks of this committee are to review and make recommendations on the approval, change, or discontinuation of academic degrees, certificate programs, and courses.
 This committee will have representation from each – Academic unit.
 Academic units cannot be represented by an individual who is a member of another academic unit.
 Committee members serve for three years.